wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     *   (b) a person who is ordinarily resident in New Zealand

-    _overseas company_ means an overseas company that is required to be registered or deemed to be registered under the [Companies Act 1993][333].
+    _overseas company_ means an overseas company that is required to be registered or deemed to be registered under the [Companies Act 1993][338].

-    (3) A New Zealand person or an overseas company that fails to comply with this section commits an offence and is liable, on summary conviction,---
+    (3) A New Zealand person or an overseas company that fails to comply with this section commits an offence and is liable, on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $50,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $200,000\.

+    Section 218(3): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 219 Certain New Zealand persons and overseas companies prohibited from using certain words in name